Board of Directors

 Before joining Epiphany, Roger was Deputy Chairman and Chief Operating Officer of KPMG Peat Marwick—a $9 billion, 85,000 person worldwide accounting and consulting organization.
 As COO, Roger led the firm to consecutive years of record revenue and profitability.
 Prior to becoming Deputy Chairman, as head of KPMG's Technology Practice, he grew that business by over 250 percent in his four years of leadership.

-Roger currently serves on the boards of Cadence Design Systems and a number of private companies.
+Roger currently serves on the boards of Cadence Design Systems, Coupa Software and a number of private companies.
 He previously served on the boards of Active Software, ArcSight, Corio Systems, FileNet, infoGROUP, Macromedia, and Pivotal Software.
 He has also served on the boards of the Central Park Conservancy, the San Francisco Asian Art Museum, and the San Francisco Exploratorium.
 A graduate of the University of California at Berkeley, Roger is past Chairman of the Advisory Board for the Walter A. Hass School of Business at the University of California at Berkeley.

 Avadis Tevanian has been a member of the Dolby Board of Directors since 2009.
 Avie is a Managing Director of Elevation Partners, a private equity firm.
 Previously, Avie was the former Software Chief Technology Officer of Apple Computer.
 As Software CTO, Avie focused on setting company-wide software technology direction for Apple.
 Prior to his tenure as Software CTO, Avie was Senior Vice President of Software at Apple, a role he took on when Apple acquired NeXT in 1997.